XxJean450xX/Forest-Cover-Type-Prediction----Kaggle/README.md

 This repository contains a complete machine learning solution for the [Forest Cover Type Prediction Kaggle competition](https://www.kaggle.com/competitions/forest-cover-type-prediction), featuring chaos detection, explainability tools, and production deployment patterns.

 **Academic Context**: This project is part of the **Systems Analysis and Design** course at Universidad Distrital Francisco José de Caldas.
-**Academic Context**: This project is part of the **Systems Analysis and Design** course at Universidad Distrital Francisco José de Caldas.
-For the complete architectural analysis, quality frameworks, and theoretical foundations, see the [Academic Life Repository](https://github.com/nikkaoyy/Academic-Life).

 ---